-Also, if you do not have DNS server access for name resolution please check that the settings for your smb.conf file results in dns proxy = no. The best way to check this is with testparm smb.conf.
+Also, if you do not have DNS server access for name resolution please check that the settings for your smb.conf file results in "dns proxy = no".
+The best way to check this is with "testparm smb.conf"

-33.3.
-The tests
+28.3.
+Tests